 For the governmental fund, the Community Corrections reports an unassigned fund balance account to indicate the portion of equity available for budgeting and expending in future periods.
-The government-wide financial statements equity section is broken out into two categories: net investment in capital assets and unrestricted net position.
+The government-wide financial statements equity section is broken out into two categories: investment in capital assets, the amount of net position representing capital assets, net of accumulated depreciation; and unrestricted net position, the amount of net position that does not meet the definition of restricted or investment in capital assets.

 The Community Corrections has adopted a minimum fund balance policy.
-At the end of each fiscal year, the Community Corrections will maintain Spendable - Unassigned portions of the fund balance in a range equal to 25 - 50 percent of the annual operating expenditures.
-This unassigned fund balance target range as of December 31, 2013, is \$694,503 to \$1,389,006.
+At the end of each fiscal year, the Community Corrections will maintain Spendable - Unassigned portions of the fund balance in a range equal to 25 to 50 percent of the annual operating expenditures.
+This unassigned fund balance target range as of December 31, 2014, is \$730,407 to \$1,460,814.
 In addition to working capital needs, this accommodates emergency concerns.
 In the event that the fund balance level falls below the desired range, the Management Team will report such amounts to the Executive Committee as soon as practical.
 If the actual amount does fall below the desired range, the Management Team will propose a plan to present to the Executive Committee to restore the appropriate level.